microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 title: Chat History Break Glass
 ---
 classDiagram
-    note for IMemoryRecordService "Can manage records\nfor any scenario" note for IMemoryCollectionCreateService "Can create collections\nan dindexes" note for IMemoryCollectionUpdateService "Can retrieve/delete any\ncollections and indexes" note for CustomerHistoryMemoryCollectionCreateService "Creates history collections and indices\nusing Customer requirements" note for CustomerHistoryMemoryRecordService "Decorator class for IMemoryRecordService that maps\nbetween the customer model to our model"
+    note for IVectorRecordStore "Can manage records\nfor any scenario" note for IVectorCollectionCreate "Can create collections\nan dindexes" note for IVectorCollectionNonSchema "Can retrieve/delete any\ncollections and indexes" note for CustomerHistoryVectorCollectionCreate "Creates history collections and indices\nusing Customer requirements" note for CustomerHistoryVectorRecordStore "Decorator class for IVectorRecordStore that maps\nbetween the customer model to our model"

     namespace SKAbstractions{
-        class IMemoryCollectionCreateService{
+        class IVectorCollectionCreate{
             <<interface>>
             +CreateCollection
         }

-        class IMemoryCollectionUpdateService{
+        class IVectorCollectionNonSchema{
             <<interface>>
             +GetCollectionNames
             +CollectionExists
             +DeleteCollection
         }

-        class IMemoryRecordService~TModel~{
+        class IVectorRecordStore~TModel~{
             <<interface>>
             +Upsert(TModel record) string
             +Get(string key) TModel